 Recording of Non-Controlling Interest

-- First of all, we have to find that the acquisition is taking place on which date.
+- First of all, we must find that the acquisition is on which date.

-- Then find out the company which is being acquired and the company which is acquiring.
+- Then find out the company which acquires and the company which is acquiring.

-- After that, we have to understand that the acquiring company taking how much stake of the acquired company and any other conditions posted.
+- After that, we must understand that the acquiring company takes how much stake in the acquired company and any other posted conditions.

 - Calculation of Pre-acquisition and Post-acquisition profits are done.